sakshampowdel/sakshampowdel/README.md

 ### Featured Projects

 **[BetterReads](https://betterreads.sakshampowdel.com/)** \
 A modern social media platform for book enthusiasts.
-Built to replace dated interfaces with a sleek, performant user experience using **React, Node.js, and MongoDB**.
+Built to replace dated interfaces with a sleek, performant user experience using **React, Spring Boot,** and **Postgres**.

 **[News-ETL-Pipeline](https://github.com/sakshampowdel/spark-news-etl-pipeline)** \
 An automated pipeline that scrapes and analyzes US political news trends.
 Leverages **Python** to provide concise event summaries and data-driven insights.